TIER 4: MAX

 HOW TO STAY AT TIER-4

 Tier 4 isn’t permanent.
-It’s a standard that demands consistency, precision, and presence every session.
-Fall off the behaviors, lose the badge.
-Here, the work doesn’t stop — it sharpens.
+Slip on standards, lose the badge.
+The work doesn’t stop — it sharpens.